 - 1.14 The Membership of the Remuneration committee will be: - 1.14.1 Two External Trustees and one Student Trustee.
 In the event that a student trustee is unavailable, or conflicted, a third external Trustee can be appointed by the board.
-(The Chairty Commission describe a conflict of interest as "a conflict of interest is any situation in which a trustee's personal interests or loyalties could, or could be seen to, prevent them from making a decision only in the best interests of the charity") - 1.14.2 The Union's manager responsible for People and Human Resources, or their manager, and a Sabbatical Officer Trustee will attend in an advisory, non-voting capacity. - 1.14.3 Only members of the committee have the right to attend committee meetings.
-However, other individuals such as the chief executive, Sabbatical officer, other trustees and external advisers may be invited by the committee to attend for all or part of any meeting, as and when appropriate. - 1.14.4 The Committee has the right to ask some or all of those 'in attendance' to leave for specific sections of meetings, as well as the right to ask Sabbatical Officer Trustee members to leave during discussions regarding their remuneration package. - 1.15 The Board will appoint an external Trustee as Chair of the remuneration committee. - 1.16 The committee may choose to nominate a secretary from among their members or a person they deem suitable. - 1.17 The quorum shall be at least 2 trustees, for clarity, the quorum must include an external trustee member of the Committee.

-- 1.18 The Remuneration committee shall meet at least once annually and otherwise as deemed required by the Chair or by resolution of the Board of Trustees. - 1.19 The secretary shall minute the proceedings and resolutions of all committee meetings, including the names of those present and in attendance. - 1.20 Draft minutes of committee meetings shall be circulated to all members of the committee.
+(The Chairty Commission describe a conflict of interest as "a conflict of interest is any situation in which a trustee's personal interests or loyalties could, or could be seen to, prevent them from making a decision only in the best interests of the charity") - 1.14.2 The Union's manager responsible for People and Human Resources, or their manager will attend in an advisory, non-voting capacity. - 1.14.3 Only members of the committee have the right to attend committee meetings.
+However, other individuals such as the chief executive, Sabbatical officer, other trustees and external advisers may be invited by the committee to attend for all or part of any meeting, as and when appropriate. - 1.14.4 The Committee has the right to ask some or all of those 'in attendance' to leave for specific sections of meetings. - 1.15 The Board will appoint an external Trustee as Chair of the remuneration committee. - 1.16 The committee may choose to nominate a secretary from among their members or a person they deem suitable. - 1.17 The quorum shall be at least 2 trustees, for clarity, the quorum must include an external trustee member of the Committee. - 1.18 The Remuneration committee shall meet at least once annually and otherwise as deemed required by the Chair or by resolution of the Board of Trustees. - 1.19 The secretary shall minute the proceedings and resolutions of all committee meetings, including the names of those present and in attendance. - 1.20 Draft minutes of committee meetings shall be circulated to all members of the committee.
 Once approved, minutes should be circulated to all other members of the board unless, exceptionally, it would be inappropriate to do so - 1.21 The committee chair shall report to the board after each meeting on the nature and content of its discussion, recommendations and action to be taken.